pachacamac/busker/README.md

 ### When shouldn't I use Busker?

-I wouldn't consider Busker to be "production ready" by any means.
-It's something to play around and have fun with.
+**I wouldn't consider Busker to be "production ready" by any means.
+(WEBrick is not the smartest choice for production environments!
+[Read here why](http://www.madebymarket.com/blog/dev/ruby-web-benchmark-report.html))** It's something to play around and have fun with.
 I haven't made exhaustive benchmarks or in depths security checks.
 And I would love to get honest, constructive opinions (considering the design principles).

 ## TODO / Ideas :bulb: